risingwavelabs/rfcs/rfcs/0034-system-parameters.md

 - [PostgreSQL: Documentation: 15: 20.1.
 Setting Parameters](https://www.postgresql.org/docs/current/config-setting.html)

 Previously, we had already introduced [session parameters in RisingWave](https://github.com/risingwavelabs/risingwave/blob/53f7e0db772ac7e51773791bb8301624ed763ae8/src/common/src/session_config/mod.rs#L265).
-Some of them can also be system parameters like `batch_enable_sort_agg` or `query_mode`.
-Postgres enforces that session parameters must also be system paramters, we can follow this rule as well.
+Some of them should be system parameters like `batch_enable_sort_agg` or `query_mode`.
+Postgres **enforces** that session parameters must also be system paramters, we can follow this rule as well.

 ### Process Configs

 Let's rethink the current design of CLI options and config files. ([#5676](https://github.com/risingwavelabs/risingwave/issues/5676)) Given the existence of system parameters, some existing parameters may need to be moved to system parameters, like `data_directory` as mentioned before.

-We propose to **treat** CLI options as a way to override config files, as a result, the items in CLI options are a subset of the config file.
+We propose to consider CLI options as a way to override config files (i.e. in term of priority, CLI options -> config file -> defaults); as a result, the items in CLI options are a subset of the config file.
 The reasons for this include

 - All configs are still too many to be written as CLI options.
 (See [example.toml](https://github.com/risingwavelabs/risingwave/blob/main/src/config/example.toml))
 - While CLI configs are handy to set some frequently-used options like endpoint and memory.